das-developers/das2dlm/README.md

   * M - The fifth index
   * N - The sixth index
   * 0 - The seventh index
-  * P - The eigth index
+  * P - The eighth index

 Fields for indexes larger than the RANK of the dataset are ignored.
 Currently only positive and negative integers and the string `'*'` are undersood by the